Locally Trusted Kitchen Renovation Contractor in Salem, OR — Owner-Run, Honest Estimates & Built to Last

 Why Salem Kitchen Renovations Are Happening Now

-Salem's 1980 median construction year places the city's dominant housing cohort directly in the kitchen renovation window.
-1970s homes are past it — and 1990s homes are entering it.
+Salem's 1980 median construction year puts the city's dominant housing cohort squarely in the kitchen renovation window.
+The 1970s homes are past it; the 1990s homes are entering it.

-1970s Salem Kitchens — Well Past Service Life
+1970s Salem Kitchens — Well Past Builder-Grade Lifespan

 What VResh Actually Does on a Salem Kitchen Renovation